analyticascent/data-syllabus/README.md

 8. [Learn Javascript](https://www.codecademy.com/learn/learn-javascript)

 Learn the Command Line and Learn Git can be done in a day if I really wanted to.
 I might just repeat those from time to time.
-All the others on the list might take days to do, but Codecademy sometimes doesn't list hourly estimates.
+All the others on the list might take days to do, but Codecademy sometimes doesn't list hourly estimates. **At a bare minimum, you should do the first three (command line, git, SQL) since those cover things you can't as easily find elsewhere.** Basic Python for data science is covered well by Datacamp.

 &nbsp;